 Opening: Tuesday 23 April from 17:00 to 21:00

-Born in Milan in 1977, where he also studied fine arts at Accademia di Brera.
-He now lives in Brussels.
-Although he sees himself primarily as a painter, he increasingly uses other mediums such as drawing, collage, textile and sculpture.
-His works have been part of solo and group shows in galleries, museums throughout Europe and in New York.
+Born in Milan in 1977, Alessandro Roma lives and works in Brussels.
+He studied fine arts at the Accademia di Brera.
+Although he considers himself primarily as a painter, he uses drawing, collage, textiles and sculpture.
+His works have been shown in solo and group exhibitions in galleries and museums throughout Europe and in New York.

 As part of the events associated with Art Brussels 2019 and the VIP program of the event.